-When a pharmacist applies for licensure transfer, NABP screens his or her initial/preliminary application to prepare the official application the pharmacist will submit to the board of pharmacy.
-When applying to NABP, the pharmacist’s license undergoes a background check and is screened through the NABP Clearinghouse, a national repository of pharmacist information supplied by the state boards of pharmacy to help facilitate license transfer.
+When a pharmacist applies for licensure transfer, NABP screens his or her Preliminary Application to prepare the Official Application the pharmacist will submit to the board of pharmacy.
+When applying to NABP, the pharmacist’s license undergoes a background check and is screened through the NABP Clearinghouse, a national repository of pharmacist information supplied by the state boards of pharmacy to help facilitate licensure transfer.

 Each state board of pharmacy has a set of requirements that a prospective pharmacist must meet before a license to practice pharmacy is issued.
-Before submitting a preliminary application for licensure transfer, review the state (or states’) requirements for licensure transfer – some states require an appearance before the board, criminal background checks, a state transfer application, or a state law examination like the MPJE (Multistate Pharmacy Jurisprudence Examination).
+Before submitting a Preliminary Application for licensure transfer, review the state's (or states’) requirements for licensure transfer – some states require an appearance before the board, criminal background checks, a state transfer application, or a state law examination like the MPJE® (Multistate Pharmacy Jurisprudence Examination®).
 A license that is eligible for licensure transfer must be active, unrestricted, and in good standing.

 Steps to Licensure Transfer

-Check with the board of pharmacy to determine what law examinations are required.
+Check with the board of pharmacy to determine what law examination is required.
 If the MPJE is a requirement, you can register for the exam at any point in the licensure transfer process.